Ghostglass/EducationApp/README.md

 - [ ] Tables to receive user data
 - [ ] Page with post form for a new post,
 - [ ] Users can upload/delete a photo for their profile picture
-- [ ] Mentors can add/delete courses
+- [ ] Users can add/delete courses
 - [ ] Users can add/delete star review ratings for courses
 - [ ] Page with a list of posts with date and time posted
 - [ ] Page with a list of courses available